OpenBB-finance/OpenBB/examples/README.md

 ### financialStatements

-This set of examples introduces financial statements in the OpenBB Platform and compares the free cash flow yields of large-cap retail industry comapnies.
+This set of examples introduces financial statements in the OpenBB Platform and compares the free cash flow yields of large-cap retail industry companies.

 - Fnancial statements.
 - What to expect with data from different sources.